juntaki/bucketsync/README.md

 # bucketsync

-S3 backed FUSE Filesystem written in Golang
+S3 backed FUSE Filesystem written in Golang.
-Supports compression and deduplication, secure with client side encryption
+Supports compression and deduplication, secure with client side encryption.

 ## How to use